-Duct tape has its limitations in cold weather but can still come in handy.
+Duct tape has limitations in cold weather but can still be useful.
 The wire, clips, and lace can all be used to attach a broken segment of decking onto your snowshoe frame and for rigging up a damaged binding.

-If anything, at least bringing along a piece of rope with you while on the trail will help the emergency that your snowshoe breaks.
+If anything, at least bringing along a piece of rope while on the trail will help the emergency that your snowshoe breaks.

 Read More: The Homemade Snowshoe Repair Kit

 Bring What You Need While Snowshoeing